Dontrell Hilliard

-Dontrell Donmond Hilliard (born February 26, 1995) is an American professional football running back and return specialist.
-He played college football for the Tulane Green Wave and signed as an undrafted free agent with the Cleveland Browns in 2018.
+Dontrell Donmond Hilliard (born February 26, 1995) is an American former professional football player who was a running back and return specialist in the National Football League (NFL) with the Cleveland Browns, Houston Texans, and Tennessee Titans.
+He played college football for the Tulane Green Wave and signed with the Browns as an undrafted free agent in 2018.

 Early life

 Hilliard attended and played high school football at Scotlandville Magnet High School.
 He received offers from Tulane and Oklahoma State before committing to the Green Wave.